 It dawned on me sitting in the theater watching Jamie Lee Curtis’ Laurie Strode grace the big screen again, almost 40 years to the day she first did in 1978’s landmark Halloween, that this was wrong, all wrong.
-The hype surrounding Halloween’s 2018 return was, understandably, high.
-It was hard to not get caught up in what was billed as a showdown 40 years in the making, I’m guilty of it myself.
-It was also the first new Halloween film in almost ten years since Rob Zombie’s polarizing remakes of the first two films.
+The hype surrounding Halloween’s 2018 return was understandably high.
+It was hard to not get caught up in what was billed as a showdown 40 years in the making.
+I’m guilty of it myself.
+It was also the first new Halloween film in almost ten years since Rob Zombie’s polarizing remakes.

 Of course, it was amazing seeing Laurie Strode back on the big screen again, 40 years after the original, still fighting Michael.
 There’s something about that pairing and how long it has endured that Halloween fans will always be drawn to.
 The results of this retcon, though, were… lackluster to say the least.
 With everything working in its favor, H40 instead delivered a very flat storyline, not accomplishing near as much as it pretended it did.
 It had a world of chances at its hands and squandered them all.
 With Laurie never being Michael’s sister, it was hard to believe exactly why he would come after her again and most importantly, Laurie being ready for Michael’s return gave her character nothing to work towards emotionally and she came off very one-note.